 Common-mode currents on the power line network

+FIGURE 2-3

+Example of standing-wave patterns of the voltage and current in each mode along a power-line

-2.1.3.1 Electrical characteristics of in-house power lines as seen from an outlet
+2.1.4 Electrical characteristics of in-house power lines

-It should be noted that the common mode and differential impedances and the longitudinal conversion loss measured at wall sockets may not represent the electrical characteristics and potential emissions of the entire in-house power lines.
-The power line network must be treated as a distributed circuit.
-The measured values that follow are “local values” and do not represent values along the entire power line.
-However,they may provide useful information on the characteristics of the in-house power lines.
+As described in the previous paragraph, the voltage and current in each mode change with the observation point along the power-line.
+In addition, they are easily affected by the characteristics of power lines and their layouts, and by the characteristics of the connected PLT modems and loads.
+Accordingly, the common- mode and differential-mode impedances and the longitudinal conversion loss measured at wall sockets may not represent the electrical characteristics and potential emissions of the entire in-house power lines.
+However, if a lot of measurement results is collected at many outlets in various houses for various frequencies and treated in a statistical way, it may provide useful information on the characteristics of the in-house power lines.

 As explained in previous paragraphs, unwanted radiation from PLT systems is usually caused by common-mode currents that are transformed from signal currents (differential mode) in power lines.
 Thus, the characteristics of the power lines, such as common-/differential-mode impedances and electrical balance, are key factors for analysing the PLT radiation.
 A large number of measurements were therefore made at wall sockets in various houses including wooden houses and reinforced concrete flats in Japan.

-2.1.3.2 Impedances of in-house power lines measured at an outlet
+2.1.4.1 Impedances of in-house power lines measured at outlets1

 As implied by equation (2-2), differential-mode and common-mode impedances of actual power lines vary widely with the measurement frequency and time as well as position.
 In addition, they are seriously affected by household appliances and other electrical/electronic equipment connected to the power lines.
 Therefore, the impedance characteristics have to be treated on a statistical basis.